 So, the next time you’re shopping for a plant powder, look for the product that is “enzymatically sprouted,” and cold processed.
 In simple terms, this process is natural, and no chemicals are used in separating protein from the plant.

 When it comes to choosing a plant protein powder, it’s important to decide what the goal of the protein is.
 Do you want to increase muscle mass?
 Or do you simply want to increase your protein intake?
 Or do you love the taste of flavored vegan protein powders?

 Depending on your goals, it might be useful to reach for a pea protein powder instead of a general vegan protein powder.
 It’s also helpful to determine how much protein per serving you are looking for.
 Do you need 20 grams of protein per serving, or are you looking for a bit less?
-Below we are going to dive into a few of the most popular types of vegan protein powders on the market.
+Check our picks above for a variety of great options.

 Should You Try A Plant-Based Protein Powder?